The City of Cleveland Curbside Recycling Program will start the week of June 13, 2022!

 • No need to remove labels

-• For plastic bottles, empty, crush, and reattach lids
+• For plastic bottles, empty, flatten, and reattach lids

 • For cartons, remove plastic caps and straws